-Qualifications and disqualification s for election to Parliament
+Qualifications and disqualifications for election to Parliament

-- (2) A person shall be disqualified for election as, or for being, a member of Parliament who - (a) is declared by a competent court to be of unsound mind; - (b) is an undischarged insolvent; - (c) acquires the citizenship of, or affirms or acknowledges allegiance to, a foreign state; - (d) has been, on conviction for a criminal offence involving moral turpitude, sentenced to imprisonment for a term of not less than two years, unless a period of five years has elapsed since his release, [ ] - 2[(dd) holds any office of profit in the service of the Republic other than an office which is declared by law not to disqualify its holders: or]
+- 66. (1) A person shall subject to the provisions of clause (2), be qualified to be elected as, and to be, a member of Parliament if he is a citizen of Bangladesh and has attained the age of twenty five years. - (2) A person shall be disqualified for election as, or for being, a member of Parliament who - - (a) is declared by a competent court to be of unsound mind; - (b) is an undischarged insolvent; - (c) acquires the citizenship of, or affirms or acknowledges allegiance to, a foreign state; - (d) has been, on conviction for a criminal offence involving moral turpitude, sentenced to imprisonment for a term of not less than two years, unless a period of five years has elapsed since his release; $^{40}[$ 1

+- 41 [(e) has been convicted of any offence under the Bangladesh Collaborators (Special Tribunals) Order, 1972; - (f) holds any office of profit in the service of the Republic other than an office which is declared by law not to be disqualified its holder; or]